All children are taught English discreetly daily; this includes spoken language, reading and writing.

 As a Voice 21 school, we teach the children the skills of speaking and communication from an early age.
 Developing learners who can reason together, have the vocabulary to express their knowledge and understanding is paramount to their future success.

 Regular reading, with its twin aspects of word decoding and comprehension, takes place throughout the school, when the children are taught specific reading skills.
 Stories are read to the children in whole class groups suited to their ages.
 All Children have an individual reading book for reading homework, and are heard to read in school by an adult regularly and frequently in the younger classes.
 We encourage children to enjoy reading.
 We celebrate World Book Day in school and organise fun activities to encourage good reading habits.

 Every classroom has a reading corner to encourage a love of reading.

 Each class has a whole class reading book per term which is read together with the adults.
 These quality texts will allow the children to build their experiences and by the end of key stage 2 they will have read a range of quality texts – both classic and modern.

 Both the transcription aspects; spelling and handwriting, and composition are regularly taught.
 Children are encouraged to write in a variety of forms and styles.
 They are also introduced to good pieces of writing by significant authors and poets.
-Poets and writers have visited the school to work with the children and foster a love of literacy.

 English is taught across the week for a minimum of 45 minutes per day.